Maurice Buckmaster

-Colonel Maurice James Buckmaster (11 January 1902 – 17 April 1992) was the leader of the French section of Special Operations Executive and was awarded the Croix de Guerre.
+Colonel Maurice James Buckmaster (11 January 1902 – 17 April 1992) was the leader of the non-Gaullist French section F of Special Operations Executive and was awarded the Croix de Guerre.

 Apart from his war service, Buckmaster was a corporate manager with the French branch of the Ford Motor Company, in the postwar years serving in Dagenham.
 He wrote two memoirs about his service with the Resistance during World War II.

 Early life and career

 Maurice Buckmaster was born on 11 January 1902 at Ravenhill, Brereton, Rugeley, Staffordshire, England, the son of Eva Matilda (daughter of R. B. Nason, M.D., of Nuneaton, Warwickshire) and Henry James Buckmaster, a company director running a brewery.
 He grew up at Marsham Lodge, Gerrards Cross.
 He was educated at Eton College.

 Buckmaster showed an academic bent and gained an exhibition (scholarship) to study Classics at the University of Oxford, but was unable to take this up as his father went bankrupt.
 After financial problems in early 1912, his father received orders under the "Bankruptcy Act of 1914" in June 1921.

 Buckmaster was allowed to stay on at Eton for a final year through a scholarship and by tutoring younger boys, and from that point onwards was entirely dependent on his own resources.
 After doing some teaching he made his way to France where he soon became almost fluent in the language and gained a reporter's position with the French newspaper Le Matin.
 Later he moved into banking for six years where, at Schroeders, he met his future wife May Dorothy Steed (born in Lima in 1904).
 They married in 1927 and had three children, Michael (known as Tim) in 1930, Sybil Romola (in Paris, 1933) and Mary (known as Tina) back in London in 1935.
 In 1929, he was employed to help establish branches of the Ford Motor Company in several European countries, eventually becoming a senior manager with the French branch of the American Ford Motor Company.
 While travelling throughout France in this role he gained very considerable knowledge of the towns and the road network.